Kalikow-type decomposition for multicolor infinite range particle systems: Final comments and bibliographical discussion

 There are several techniques for perfect simulation of Markov processes.
-Among the most popular ones figures Coupling from the Past (CFTP) originally proposed by Propp and Wilson (1996) and applied to several special cases in a vast literature.
-A good review can be found in Kendall (2005).
+Among the most popular ones figure \textit{coupling from the past} (CFTP) originally proposed by \citet{ProWil96} and applied to several special cases in a vast literature.
+A good review can be found in \citet{Ken05}.
 This kind of technique applies to invariant measures of Markov processes with finite coalescence time.
 One main point of the CFTP technique is that one has to be able to control the coalescence times uniformly with respect to all possible starting points.
 This is an issue that becomes particularly difficult in the case of ``big'' state spaces.
 The problem of large state spaces can be overcome for processes with certain monotonicity properties or for some specific cases.
-For example, for spatial point processes there is a vast literature on the subject, we point the works of Kendall (1998), Kendall and Th\"onnes (1999), Kendall and M{\o}ller (2000) among others.
+For example, for spatial point processes there is a vast literature on the subject; we point out the works of \citet{Ken98}, Kendall and Th\"onnes (\citeyear{KenTho99}), \citet{KenMll00} among others.

 In our case, we sample directly from a time stationary realization of the process.
 There is no coalescence criterion, either between coupled realizations or between sandwiching processes.
 The scheme neither requires nor takes advantage of monotonicity properties.
-The scheme directly samples a finite window of the equilibrium measure in \emph{infinite-volume}.
-In contrast, other CFTP algorithms, for example Kendall (1997, 1998), focus on finite windows with fixed boundary conditions, and the infinite-volume limit requires an additional process of ``perfect simulation in space''.
-We point out Ferrari (1990), van den Berg (1993) and van den Berg and Maes (1994) have also proposed construction schemes for (infinite-volume) Gibbs measures of spin systems that can be easily transcribed into perfect-simulation algorithms.
+The scheme directly samples a finite window of the equilibrium measure in \textit{infinite-volume}.
+In contrast, other CFTP algorithms [e.g., Kendall (\citeyear{Ken97}, \citeyear{Ken98})] focus on finite windows with fixed boundary conditions, and the infinite-volume limit requires an additional process of ``perfect simulation in space.''
+We point out \citet{Fer90}, \citet{van93} and \citet{vanMae94} have also proposed construction schemes for (infinite-volume) Gibbs measures of spin systems that can be easily transcribed into perfect-simulation algorithms.